-We are registering for resale on behalf of the Selling Securityholders an aggregate of shares of Common Stock, not including the shares underlying the Warrants.
-The shares of Common Stock being registered for resale in this prospectus (including the shares underlying the warrants but excluding the shares underlying the Public Warrants) constitutes approximately []% of our total outstanding shares.
+We are registering for resale on behalf of the Selling Securityholders an aggregate of 3,135,600 shares of Common Stock, not including the shares underlying the Warrants.
 The Selling Securityholders will be able to sell all of their shares for so long as the registration statement of which this prospectus forms a part is available for use.